rajjaiswal159/Telecom-CustomerChurn-Prediction/README.md

 ## 📌 Key Insights

-- Tenure, Monthly Charges, and Contract Type were the most influential features.
+- Support calls, Monthly Charges, and Contract Type were the most influential features.
 - Customers with **month-to-month contracts**, **high charges**, and **low tenure** were more likely to churn.

 ---